 (iii) has been dismissed, and the party has lodged a statement of defence within 14 days after the dismissal.

-(2) A Registrar must not give default judgment under this Part if one year or more has passed since the originating claim was served.
+(2) A registrar must not give default judgment under this Part if one year or more has passed since the originating claim was served.

 [Rule 24 inserted in Gazette 3 Jun 2008 p.
 2125-6.]